 - You may be cleared for more daily activity and light errands (case-dependent)

-- Functional stamina: Can you do more without a swelling/pain spike the next day?
+- Functional stamina: Can you do more without triggering a swelling or pain spike the next day?
+Progress should feel gradual and sustainable

-- Scar care start date: Note when your surgeon clears silicone/taping protocols (timing varies).
+- Scar care start date: Note when your surgeon clears you to begin silicone or taping protocols, as timing varies based on your healing progress

 Phase 4, Weeks 4–6: Strength Returns